Balaraju9/groupchatting_project/README.md

 This is a **real-time group chatting app** that allows users to:
 ## 🚀 Features
 ✅ Real-time messaging with WebSockets
 ✅ Multiple users in a single chatroom
-✅ Notifications for new messages
-✅ Responsive UI with HTML & CSS
 ✅ Secure backend using Node.js

 ## 🛠️ Tech Stack